femsupreme/FlexPluginBG3/README.md

 current test build targets **macOS** and does not include any Windows specific dependencies.

+## Easy Install (macOS)

+1. Install Node 20 or newer from [nodejs.org](https://nodejs.org).
+2. Download or clone this repository.
+3. Open Terminal and run `./install.sh` inside the project folder.

+The installer will build and install the plugin.
+Launch FlexBar when it finishes.

 ## Connection

 This plugin monitors the Baldur's Gate 3 `Player.log` file to detect game